tang-amy/GeisingerLab/Transit Troubleshooting.md

 Running Transit
 -------------------------------
 <i> The following for running Transit is taken from their website.
-If the above instructions were followed for installation, because Transit was installed as Python package, it can be called from the command line/terminal.
+If the above instructions were followed for installation, Transit should be installed as Python package, so Transit can be called from the command line/terminal.
 If the installation method was different, please see [Transit's official documentation](https://transit.readthedocs.io/en/latest/transit_running.html). </i>

 ### Running in GUI Mode: ###
 Use command line/terminal and type the following command: